knowledgecode/date-and-time/LOCALE.md

 # Locale
 Month, day of week, and meridiem (am / pm) the `format()` outputs are usually in English, and the `parse()` also assumes that a passed date string is English.

+## Usage
 If you would like to use any other language in these functions, switch as follows:

 - Node.js:
 ```javascript